Skip to main content

 Image

 Most travelers are familiar with points-earning credit cards tied to airlines and hotels, but did you know that cruise lines offer them, too?
-If you have a credit card linked to lines such as Norwegian and Royal Caribbean, you can redeem your points for “free” cruise cabin upgrades.
+If you have a credit card linked to lines like Norwegian and Royal Caribbean, you can redeem your points for “free” cruise cabin upgrades.

-For example, with 150,000 Royal Caribbean points, you can upgrade your room on a four- to eight-night cruise departing between September and May for free, as long as the room difference is not more than $300.
-Of course, the offer has lots of exclusions, but if the stars align, you can turn everyday credit card purchases into an upgraded cruise cabin.
+For example, with 150,000 Royal Caribbean points, you can upgrade your room on a 4- to 8-night cruise departing between September and May for free, as long as the room difference is not more than $300.
+Of course, the offer has exclusions, but if the stars align, you can turn everyday credit card purchases into an upgraded cruise ship cabin.

 5. Join a cruise line loyalty program